 I am “Anglican” because through it’s “beauty of holiness” Christ first spoke to me.
 In the spiritual dryness that follows critical thought, it was the rhythm of the liturgy of the 1979 Book of Common Prayer that sustained me.
 Liturgy speaks when we cannot.
 And within the Anglican Church, and particularly the Episcopal Church in the United States, I find a church that embodies the understanding that “tradition is the living faith of the dead whereas traditionalism is the dead faith of the living.”
 Ideally, our tradition is rooted within that faith once delivered by the apostles but it must have a willingness to engage the world.
 Times and cultures change.
 How and in what direction are where the battles are waged, but our ancient faith as expressed in the Creeds, the Lord’s Prayer, the Eucharistic Rites, and in all the liturgy remains.

-My wife and I have hosted the small group bible study at our home since January 2013.
+Amy and I have hosted the bible study group in our home since January 2013.
 She cooks dinner for everyone which allows us a time for fellowship before any teachings.
 Wine is always available to gladden our hearts.
 Most nights are a discussion, and at times, I have invited others to lead an evening.
 We always end our discussion with the Episcopal service of Compline.
 Over the years, we have covered a wide range of topics and authors.